BinaryCat17/MathFlow/docs/architecture.md

 MathFlow uses a **Declarative I/O Model**.
 The VM does not perform side effects (drawing, audio, networking) during execution.
 Instead, it transforms input data into output data.

 ### 4.1.
 Input
-External systems (Physics Engine, UI, Network) write raw data directly into the **Input Columns** of the VM via the Accessor API before execution begins.
+External systems (Physics Engine, UI, Network) write raw data directly into the **Input Tensors** of the VM via the Accessor API before execution begins.
+If data size changes (e.g., more enemies spawned), the external system triggers a resize.

 ### 4.2.
 Execution
 The VM runs the graph.
-The Backend reads Input Columns and populates Intermediate/Output Columns using the Dispatch Interface.
+The Backend reads Input Tensors and populates Intermediate/Output Tensors using the Dispatch Interface.
+Shape resolution happens just-in-time.

 ### 4.3.
 Output
-After execution finishes, the external system reads the **Output Columns**.
+After execution finishes, the external system reads the **Output Tensors**.
-*   **Visualizer:** Reads `Pos` and `Color` columns to render instances.
+*   **Visualizer:** Reads `Pos` and `Color` tensors to render instances.
-*   **Game Logic:** Reads `Health` or `Velocity` columns to update game state.
+*   **Game Logic:** Reads `Health` or `Velocity` tensors to update game state.

-This "Batch Processing" approach ensures maximum cache locality on CPU and efficient bus transfer for GPU.